pitzl/tele-scope/README.md

   make instal
   ```

-* if you want to analyse CMS pixel data you need pXar:
+* for proc600 data you need pXar:
   ```
   see https://twiki.cern.ch/twiki/bin/viewauth/CMS/Pxar
   or like this: